Psychological and Neuropsychological Assessments (Ages 8 +)

 Psychotherapy (Ages 14 +)

 Psychotherapy refers to the use of psychological methods of treatment to improve mental health conditions.
-Methods of psychotherapy offered include individuals, families, couples, and group therapy services.
+Methods of psychotherapy offered include individuals, families, and couples therapy services.

 Psychological Assessments for Bariatric and Spinal Cord Stimulator Device Clearance (Adults Only)